Church of the Papal Mainframe: Background and characteristics

 The Church of the Papal Mainframe is an interstellar, militant church that hails from the 51st century.
 The Church acts akin to a "security hub", despite being a religious order, with the Church seeking to protect innocents.
-Unlike the pre-existing law body in Doctor Who's universe known as the Shadow Proclamation, the Church acts on its own accord, instead of needing ratification for any action to take place.
+Unlike the pre-existing law body in Doctor Whos universe known as the Shadow Proclamation, the Church acts on its own accord, instead of needing ratification for any action to take place.
 Those who subscribe to the Church's religion are often given sacred names, such as "Bob", "Angelo", and "Christian".
-The Church identifies as being Anglican, indicating it is associated with the Church of England, but also incorporates elements of Christianity.
+The Church identifies as being Anglican, indicating it is associated with the Church of England, and incorporates elements of Christianity.
 Its theological ideology within the series is unclear, leading to some interpretations that it is secular in nature.

 The Church has a military branch, whose members are referred to as "Clerics", though many other ranks exist, such as bishop, verger, and the militaristic ranking of colonel; those in the military branch have also been referred to as "Anglican Marines".
 The Church also employs genetically engineered creatures known as Silents, who act as confessional priests.
 The Silents make people who look away from the Silence forget they were there, resulting in "memory-proof confessors".
 They are also allied with a group known as the Headless Monks—monks who have cut off their heads as they believe that they can "locate faith in the heart and doubt in the head".
 The Church is led by the character Tasha Lem, who has had past dealings with the Doctor and has a flirtatious relationship with him.
 The Church is additionally affiliated with the weapons company Villengard, who give supplies and medical aid only to those who believe in the Church's doctrine.

 During the events of "The Time of the Doctor" (2013), the Eleventh Doctor ends up on the planet Trenzalore, where his people, the Time Lords—who are presently in a place outside of the universe—are beaming out a message, asking the Doctor to speak his true name to let them know it's safe to return to the universe.
 The Church realises that the Time Lords' return would inevitably cause another Time War, a devastating interstellar conflict that had previously been responsible for the Time Lords leaving the universe.
 The Doctor elects to stay on Trenzalore without speaking his name, as if he were to leave, the planet and its inhabitants would be destroyed by species seeking to stop the outbreak of a Time War.
 The Church undergoes an unscheduled change of faith, resolving themselves to keeping the Doctor's silence.
 At this point in time, a splinter group known as the "Kovarian Chapter", led by the character Madame Kovarian, breaks off from the Church, resulting in her forming a group known as the Silence, which seeks to use time travel to attempt to stop the Doctor from ever reaching Trenzalore in the first place.